 Chapinero is one of the safest and best-connected areas of Bogotá.

-Because of its dynamism, nightlife and amenities, Chapinero has varied costs to any pocket in terms of accommodation that make it one of the best areas to stay in Bogotá.
+Because of its dynamism, nightlife and amenities, Chapinero has varied costs in terms of accommodation that make it one of the best areas to stay in Bogotá.

 But not everything in Chapinero is expensive and luxurious.
 Hostels are also a good choice of accommodation in this area, at a hostel, a bunk bed cost can range from US$ 7 to US$ 18 in one of the boutique options.

-This is the best area to stay in Bogotá to party because it is a mostly safe place where you can walk at night, with many affordable accommodation and entertainment options.
+This is the best area to stay in Bogotá for partying because it is a mostly safe place where you can walk at night, with many affordable accommodation and entertainment options.